6.1 Introduction to the Prehospital Medical System

 Figure 6.1.
 Paramedics Performing Cardiopulmonary Resuscitation (CPR) On A Trauma Patient / Photo Credit: RDNE Stock project, Pexels License

-Prehospital medicine is a part of a trauma system that has several components which will be discussed in this chapter.
+Prehospital medicine is a key part of a trauma system, which includes several components that will be discussed in this chapter.

-Washington, like most states, has laws that direct the delivery of prehospital medicine throughout the state.
-In Washington, the office of EMS falls under the Department of Health.
-State regulations require that a plan be set up and reviewed every two years to provide a framework for delivery of prehospital care within the state.
-This has been accomplished by the establishment of regional councils.
-The state office itself provides guidance to these councils and also provides certification and licensing to EMS providers and individual agencies.
+Like most states, Washington has laws that direct the delivery of prehospital care.
+In Washington, the office of EMS is part of the Department of Health.
+State regulations mandate the creation and biennial review of a plan that outlines the framework for delivering prehospital care across the state.
+This framework is supported by the establishment of regional councils.
+The state office provides guidance to these councils and certification and licensing to EMS providers and individual agencies.

 Attributions